Writing is hard.

 That’s not to say it doesn’t have any of the bells and whistles that some of the other tools do, it does.
 You can still set a word count, daily goals, and spell check.
 It even translates into 20 languages.

-This one is pretty obvious.
-A lot of people don’t think about using Google Docs for a daily writing practice, but it makes sense.
-Google Docs is free, easy to use, and can be organized easily.
+This one is obvious.
+A lot of people don’t think about using Google Docs for a writing practice, but it makes sense.
+Google Docs is a free writing tool.
+It’s also easy to use and can be accessed from pretty much everywhere.

 Start by creating a folder to organize your writing.
 Star it so it will always be at the top of your GDocs, so every time you open it, your folder is staring you in the face.